asos-nizamulahmed/competency-framework/behaviours.md

 1. Understands that there are various approaches to problem solving.
 Manages their time against deliverables.

-2. Effectively prioritises competing tasks while responding to changing requirements.
-Has an awareness of roadmap priorities as well as department initiatives.
+2. <mark>Effectively prioritises competing tasks while responding to changing requirements.
+Has an awareness of roadmap priorities as well as department initiatives. </mark>

 3. Proactively addresses potential impediments to the team delivering value.
 Manages stakeholders expectations and knows when to push back.